ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Ask not what you can do for your compiler, ask what your compiler can do for you.
 In this article I will show what Kotlin tools actually…</blockquote>

 <h3>3.
-Using Kotlin Reflection to Automate Compose Navigation - <a href="https://medium.com/proandroiddev/4c5b565f660f" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 ADB Commands Every Android Developer Should Know - <a href="https://medium.com/proandroiddev/7-adb-commands-every-android-developer-should-know-fbfb419e8827" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jimly Asshiddiqy`**
+✍️ **posted by `Eaz Software`**

-<blockquote>Because who got time to register parameter names and all of their typeMaps</blockquote>
+<blockquote>NOTE : IF YOU ARE PREMIUM USER AND WANT TO READ THIS POST, PLEASE CLICK HERE :</blockquote>

 <h3>4.
-Java and Kotlin: A Comprehensive Guide to New and Key Features Across Versions - <a href="https://medium.com/proandroiddev/java-and-kotlin-a-comprehensive-guide-to-new-and-key-features-across-versions-10cf026739fd" target="_blank" rel="noopener noreferrer">link</a></h3>
+We migrated an Image Cropping library to Kotlin Multiplatform in few easy steps! - <a href="https://medium.com/@attafitamim/we-migrated-an-image-cropping-library-to-kotlin-multiplatform-in-few-easy-steps-c4bdebfef19b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dobri Kostadinov`**
+✍️ **posted by `Tamim Attafi`**

-<blockquote>A Version-by-Version Breakdown of Java and Kotlin Enhancements for Modern Android Development</blockquote>
+<blockquote>Kotlin Multiplatform is a modern technology from JetBrains, that makes it possible to share code between different platforms, or write…</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>